Monday, December 19, 2016

 1 cup water

-Dip a paper towel into the oil, and swipe it lightly over the bottom of an 8-inch skillet.
+Put a small amount of neutral oil (I use expeller-pressed grapeseed) in a dish or saucer.
+Dip a paper towel in the oil and lightly swipe it over the bottom of your skillet.
 Heat the pan over medium heat until hot.

-Prepare the Baking Pan
+Prepare the baking pan

 Assembly